Helping Clients Get Results In Different Contexts

 Because we have arbitration experience from the perspective of both arbitrator and lawyer, we are able to effectively counsel clients on strategies for pursuing positive outcomes in arbitration proceedings.

-We represent clients before AAA arbitration panels as well as private arbitration panels, depending on the governing provisions of the applicable contract, commercial lease, or other agreement.
+We represent clients before AAA arbitration panels as well as private arbitration panels, depending on the governing provisions of the applicable contract, commercial lease or other agreements.
 We are also attuned to the impact of the underlying agreement on issues of jurisdiction.

 In addition to arbitration, we represent clients in other forms of alternative dispute resolution (ADR), including mediation.
 Unlike arbitration, mediation is usually not binding and therefore requires a different strategic approach.